APP BIOL 3550WT - Professional Practice for Applied Biology III

 Learning & Teaching Activities

-Placement in a laboratory or similar workplace (private or public enterprise) for the equivalent of one day per week for 12 weeks (72 hours).
-This includes a final short talk reporting on placement activities.
+Placement in a laboratory or similar workplace (private or public enterprise) for the equivalent of approximately one day per week for 12 weeks (120 hours), with increased attendance during the intensive week in mid-semester break.
+Assessment includes a final short talk reporting on placement activities.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in a 6-unit course, such as this, should expect to spend, on average 24 hours per week on the studies required.
 This includes both the formal contact time required to the course (e.g., lectures and practicals), as well as non-contact time (e.g., reading and revision).

-Learning Activities SummaryLectures will introduce the key principles of research integrity and conduct, human and animal ethics, gene regulatory processes, commercialisation and intellectual property, scientific communication and career readiness.
-These will be supported by weekly workshops, which will build on the material taught in lectures with case-studies, role playing and class based activities to be worked through individually or in small groups.
-Online modules will also be utilised to build on the material covered in lectures and workshops.
+Learning Activities SummaryWorkshops will introduce the key principles of research integrity and conduct, human and animal ethics, gene regulatory processes, commercialisation and intellectual property, scientific communication and career readiness.
+These will be supported by case-studies, role playing and class based activities to be worked through individually or in small groups.
+Online modules will also be utilised to build on the material covered in workshops.

 Small Group Discovery ExperienceNot applicable

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Assessment Task Task Type Due Weighting Hurdle?
 Learning Outcome Epigeum online modules or equivalent – Research Integrity and Research Methods Formative & Summative